 She is passionate about engaging with children, youth, and emerging professionals disseminating the skill of ‘reading the landscape’ in her quest towards liveable urban environments.

-Nargiz Aituganova is a research associate at Department for World Heritage and International Communications of the Likhachev Research Institute for Cultural and Natural Heritage, Russia.
-She also works as World Heritage coordinator of Bolgar Historical and Archaeological Complex and organizes an annual World Heritage Volunteers youth action camps in Bolgar and other cultural heritage sites in Russia.
-Nargiz earned a master degree in World Heritage Studies from the University of Birmingham, the United Kingdom.
-She was an intern of the World Heritage Journeys of the European Union project coordinated by the UNESCO World Heritage Centre and represented the Russian Federation at the World Heritage Youth Professionals Forum held in conjunction with the 41st session of the World Heritage Committee in Krakow.
-She is a member of ICOMOS-Russia and co-founder of Goodsurfing web-platform on heritage volunteering.
+Nargiz Aituganova is a deputy head and a research associate at the Department for World Heritage and International Communications of the Likhachev Research Institute for Cultural and Natural Heritage, Russia.
+She also works as World Heritage coordinator of Bolgar Historical and Archaeological Complex and organizes annual World Heritage Volunteers youth action camps in Bolgar and other cultural heritage sites in Russia.
+Nargiz earned a master degree in World Heritage Studies from the University of Birmingham, United Kingdom, and currently studies Classic and Oriental Archaeology in the Higher School of Economics National Research University.
+She is the Emerging Professional representative of the Scientific Symposium at the GA2023.

 Ève Wertheimer - ICOMOS Canada; Francophone representative